How stairlifts work and other key information

 Handicare PhotoSurvey 4D

 If you’re wondering how invasive the installation process of a stairlift is, then you needn’t worry.
 Handicare PhotoSurvey 4D is a quick and effective service that allows your stairs to be measured in ten minutes.
 The lightweight device means that there is no need for markers to be placed on your walls and can factor in any obstacles that your stairlift may face.
 PhotoSurvey 4D is also extremely helpful if your home has several flights of stairs, as the device can measure up to four flights continuously, with 100% accuracy.
-With this service, your at-home appointment with one of our advisors can be used to ask any questions that you may have, with more time to talk about your needs, something which many people find beneficial.
+With this service, your at-home appointment with one of the advisors can be used to ask any questions that you may have, with more time to talk about your needs, something which many people find beneficial.

-Using technology called photogrammetry, PhotoSurvey 4D takes several photos of your stairs with our pointer markers placed on them.
+Using technology called photogrammetry, PhotoSurvey 4D takes several photos of your stairs with the pointer markers placed on them.
 As each picture is processed, a model of your stairs is created, allowing you to visualise what the stairlift will look like on your stairs.
 Whether you have a straight stairlift or a curved stairlift, this technology will give accurate measurements in order to ensure that your new stairlift is the perfect fit.

 PhotoSurvey 4D is also great if you’re having difficulty visualising what the finished stairlift will look like in your space, and if you’re wondering whether it will suit your current décor, the useful service can show you!
 This can be a great comfort to many, as pictures in brochures can sometimes be hard to translate into your own home.